Azure/iot-hub-device-update/src/extensions/component-enumerators/examples/contoso-component-enumerator/README.md

-# How to register multiple components with Contoso Virtual Vacuum Components Enumerator
+# How to register multiple components with Contoso Virtual Vacuum Component Enumerator example
-This sections shows a sample implementation of the Contoso Virtual Vacuum Components Enumerator that you can use to implement custom Components Enumerator's for your IoT devices.
+This sections shows a sample implementation of the Contoso Virtual Vacuum Components Enumerator that you can reference to implement a custom Components Enumerator for your IoT devices.

-## What is Contoso Virtual-Vacuum
+## What is Contoso Virtual Vacuum

-A Contoso Virtual-Vacuum is, as the name suggested, a virtual IoT device that we use to demonstrate a Device Update's **Proxy Update** feature.
+A Contoso Virtual-Vacuum is a virtual IoT device that we use to demonstrate the **Proxy Update** feature.

-**Proxy Updates** enables update multiple components on the same IoT device or multiple sensors connected to the IoT device with a single OTA deployment.
+**Proxy Updates** enables updating multiple components on the same IoT device or multiple sensors connected to the IoT device with a single over-the-air deployment.
 Proxy updates also supports an install order when updating components and a multi-step update process with pre-install, install, post-install capabilities.

-Examples include:
+Use cases where proxy updates is applicable include:

 - Targeting specific update files to different partitions on the device.
 - Targeting specific update files to different apps/components on the device
 - Targeting specific update files to sensors connected to IoT devices over a network protocol (e.g., USB, CANbus etc.)

-The Device Update Agent (running on the host device) can send each update to a specific **component** or to a **group of components** of the same hardware class (requiring the same software or firmware update).
+The Device Update Agent (running on the host device) can send each update to a specific **component** or to a **group of components** of the same hardware class (i.e. requiring the same software or firmware update).

 ## Virtual-Vacuum Components

-For this demonstration purpose, a Contoso Virtual Vacuum consists of five 'logical' components:
+For this demonstration, the Contoso Virtual Vacuum consists of five 'logical' components:

 - Host Firmware
 - Host Boot File System